bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 ---

-5️⃣: Synthetic
+5️⃣ Synthetic

-Set `generate` to true in pubspec.yaml, then run the command `flutter gen-10n` at the root using the terminal.
+Set `generate: true` in pubspec.yaml, then run `flutter gen-10n` at the root using the terminal.

 This will generate a new package under .dart_tool, which ignores the `output-dir` we specified earlier in `l10n.yaml`.

 ![](070.5.png)

 ---

-5️⃣: Non-synthetic
+5️⃣ Non-synthetic

 We might want the localizations files to be in the `output-dir`, as `.dart_tool` is often ignored.